pourmalek/covir2/20211126/README.md

 ******
 ******

-The variant omicron was classified as variant of concern today.
+The variant omicron was classified as variant of concern today 20211126, few days after its sequencing.

 ******